-The indie, hipster part of LA Biking is popular here, and you can take all the cool sights on your ride.
+The indie, hipster part of Los Angeles.
+Biking is popular here, and you can take all the cool sights on your ride.
 Families with children will want to check out the Silverlake reservoir, which offers miles of hiking, biking, and dog walking trails.

 Bars, restaurants, and nightclubs shape the core of business life in LA’s hippest neighborhood.
 As the area is known for its indie and alternative rock, the local artists and music bands are supported by the community organizations.
 Locally run businesses remain yet another important accomplishment of Silver Lake economy: from Farmers’ Market to eclectic shops and fashionable boutiques, they all cluster in Sunset Triangle Plaza and around Sunset Junction, the most walkable area in Silver Lake, Los Angeles.